webqit/quantum-js/README.md

 bar();
 ```

-But unlike regular JavaScript, Stateful programs maintain a live relationship with the outside world:
+But unlike regular JavaScript, Quantum programs maintain a live relationship with the outside world:

 ### ...with Arbitrary Objects